mshibanami/GitHubTrendingRSS/README.md

 ## Development

-Execute this if you use Xcode:
+Run this if you use Xcode:

 ```sh
 swift package generate-xcodeproj --xcconfig-overrides Settings.xcconfig